 Everyone knows you’re not supposed to pop pimples.
-Not only can it increase the chances of scarring, it can also make you break out more as the bacteria inside your pimple spreads to the parts of your face.
+Not only can it increase the chances of scarring, but it can also make you break out more as the bacteria inside your pimple spreads to the parts of your face.

-- Leave it alone.
-You have to give the pimple time to heal.
+- Leave it alone: You have to give the pimple time to heal.
 That means don’t pick at it anymore to see if there’s any more liquid you can squeeze out; don’t scratch at the scab, or don’t poke and prod it while looking in the mirror.

 1. Aloe Vera

 Aloe vera is a popular skin treatment, known for its healing power and restorative properties.
-Aloe vera can help sooth the damage caused by a popped pimple, reducing irritation and redness.
+Aloe vera can help soothe the damage caused by a popped pimple, reducing irritation and redness.
 Aloe vera doesn’t only health the wound quickly, it can also reduce scarring.

-To get rid of the redness, soreness and discomfort from a popped pimple, apply aloe vera pulp or gel taken directly from aloe vera plant.
+To get rid of the redness, soreness and discomfort from a popped pimple, apply aloe vera pulp or gel taken directly from the aloe vera plant.
 For best results, apply the aloe vera regularly to the wound.